Internet Matters

 Internet Matters is a not-for-profit organisation based in London, England.
-Launched in May 2014 by the United Kingdom's largest internet service providers BT, Sky, TalkTalk and Virgin Media, the organisation offers child internet safety advice to parents, carers and professionals.
+Launched in May 2014 by the United Kingdom's largest internet service providers BT, Sky, TalkTalk and Virgin Media, the organisation offers child internet safety advice to parents, careers and professionals.

-The organisation partners with industry leaders and experts to create safer online spaces for children.
-Partnerships often include joint projects in research and general online safety.
-Internet Matters is often compared to Common Sense Media, NSPCC, and Childnet because of the similar work they do.

 History

 Internet Matters was launched on 13 May 2014 with a launch event at the Museum of Childhood, Bethnal Green, London attended by guests including Sophie Ellis-Bextor and Janet Ellis and industry experts including Sonia Livingstone.
 At the time, David Cameron described the launch as 'a significant step forward in our mission to protect our children online'.